 FanDuel Sportsbook officially opened the Virginia sports betting market on January 21, 2021.
-The company accepts legal bets in VA through its agreement with the NFL’s Washington Football Team.
-The company has also agreed to run a retail sportsbook on site at Audi Field, the home Major League Soccer’s D.C.
+The company accepts legal bets in VA through its agreement with the NFL’s Washington Commanders.
+The company has also agreed to run a retail sportsbook on-site at Audi Field, the home Major League Soccer’s D.C.
 United.

 DraftKings Sportsbook VA

 While FanDuel was first, DK wasn’t to be outdone.
 DraftKings Sportsbook made Virginia its 12th legal state of operation at the time, accepting its first bets on January 24, 2021.

 DraftKings has a leg up on much of its competition due to its Daily Fantasy Sports prominence.
 Though it requires a separate download, the popular DraftKings DFS experience can actually share wallet/banking options with its online sportsbook.